nagvalhm/free-science/README.md

 Endorsements requested: 38
 Endorsements received: 3 (7.89% positive response rate)

-Honest refusals of endorsement: 2
+Honest refusals to endorse: 2
-Dishonest refusals of endorsement: 2
+Dishonest refusals to endorse: 2

 (By dishonest refusals I mean responses like "I can't, because I don't know you", or "you don't have affiliation, sorry")